HZ-HBOICT-Y2-2425/uvc-project-backend-team-4-duurzaam-dichtbij/README.md

 - Shops: microservice running on port: 3015
 - Events: microservice running on port: 3016

-## Containers

-Check the readme files of each container to understand the setup

 ## API Documentation

 1. ga naar events\code